 In the area known today as Votanikos (which means botanical in Greek) Bavarian botanist Karl Nikolas Fraas founded modern Greece’s first such gardens around 1840, a small section of which still survives thanks to the University of Athens.

-The Botanical Garden proper is located a few kilometers to the west, in Haidari, and it is the Eastern Mediterranean’s largest garden of its kind, named after its donors Ioulia and Alexandros Diomedes.
+The Diomedes Botanical Gardens proper is located a few kilometers to the west, in Haidari, and it is the Eastern Mediterranean’s largest garden of its kind, named after its donors Ioulia and Alexandros Diomedes.

 Its story begins around 1950, with Alexandros Diomedes’s decision to donate part of his sizable fortune to the University of Athens for the creation of a foundation in his name, administered by the university ever since.
 Diomedes’s dream came to fruition after a 1961 decision by the Ministry of Agriculture to grant the foundation a forested area, today’s Botanical Garden.